 Renee J. Maxey '08

-Prior to joining Deutsche Bank, Renee practiced at Holland & Knight primarily in the areas of commercial law and transportation law.
+Renee Maxey previously worked at Deutsche Bank.
+Prior to workign at Deutsche Bank, Renee practiced at Holland & Knight primarily in the areas of commercial law and transportation law.
 She is experienced in motor carrier, broker, truckload, less than truckload, and intermodal (multimodal) agreements, as well as complex commercial litigation, with a focus on the areas of antitrust, breach of contract and tort law.

 While in law school, Renee was an active member of the moot court and mock trial teams arguing in both national and international competitions including the ABA Labor & Employment Law Trial Advocacy Competition (Regional Finalist), Chicago Bar Association Constitutional Law Moot (Octo-finalist), the Jerome Prince Evidence Moot Court Competition (Octo-finalist) and the 15th Annual Willem C. Vis International Commercial Arbitration Moot held in Vienna, Austria.